camptocamp/c2cgeoform/docs/user-guide/templates.rst

 Use a custom template for a form or a specific widget in a form
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The form main template as each widget template can be changed locally by for a
+Both the form main template and widget templates can be changed locally for a
 given model by giving a ``template`` property to the ``Widget``.

 .. code-block:: python